The Federal Emergency Management Agency (FEMA) has recently released the Pre-Disaster Recovery Planning Guide for Local Governments.

 Key elements of the APA collaboration, including the PAS reports and the APA Model Recovery Ordinance, are emphasized in the FEMA Guide.
-FEMA and federal partners have worked with the new APA Hazard Mitigation and Disaster Recovery Planning Division and APA’s Community Planning Assistance Teams (CPTA) to support disaster impacted communities.
+FEMA and federal partners have worked with the APA Hazard Mitigation and Disaster Recovery Planning Division to support disaster-impacted communities.

-Effective pre-disaster planning is an important process that allows a comprehensive and integrated understanding of community objectives applicable in the post even period.
+Effective pre-disaster planning is an important process that allows a comprehensive and integrated understanding of community objectives applicable in the post-event period.
 Pre-disaster planning also connects community plans to guide post-disaster decisions and investments.